 Note: We are not medical consultants and if in doubt about anything regards your own health and belly dance, please consult your a doctor or medical professional.
-Having read extensively around the subject of belly dance both as an academic and as a dance teacher, the benefits below are widely believes to result from this form of dance.
+Having read extensively around the subject of belly dance both as an academic and as a dance teacher, I have listed the benefits below that are widely believed to result from this form of dance.

 During the dance, the movements of hip drops, circles, figure eights, and shimmies put the joints and ligaments in the lower back and hip through a full range of gentle, repetitive motion.
 This movement helps increase the flow of synovial fluid (nature’s lubricant) in these joints.
 When movements are done properly, the pelvis is tipped forward, or tucked somewhat; a neutral position that can help prevent lower back problems.